 The Everlast/North MPG300A Push-Pull gun recommended for this unit is the "snake-head" type which is an "inline" gun style.
 Although slightly heavier than a conventional MIG gun, this gun looks and feels more like conventional type MIG gun.
-The Parker SGP 360 Push-Pull can also be used.
-This is a pistol grip style.
+The "Pistol Grip" Style Parker SGP 360 Push-Pull can also be used for those that prefer the weight and balance of this Heavy Dut Design.